Spherical Equivariant Layers for 3D Atomic Systems

 Groups and Symmetries

-A group is a set equipped with a composition operation that lets us combine symmetry transformations—we can compose them, undo them, and there’s always a “do nothing” transformation.
-The special orthogonal group $SO(3)$ consists of all 3D rotations, represented as $3 \times 3$ orthogonal matrices with determinant $+1$.
+A group is the natural mathematical structure for a set of transformations.
+For 3D rotations, any two rotations compose to another rotation, every rotation has an inverse, and one rotation does nothing.
+Closure, inverses, and an identity element are exactly the group axioms.
+The special orthogonal group $SO(3)$ is the group of all 3D rotations, represented concretely as $3 \times 3$ orthogonal matrices with determinant $+1$.
 This is the primary symmetry group for equivariant neural networks on 3D atomic systems.
-(Extensions to include reflections or translations are straightforward but beyond our scope here.)
+Reflections and translations can also be included, but they are outside the scope of this post.

 A group action describes how a group transforms the elements of some space $X$.
 For each group element $g \in G$ and each point $x \in X$, the action produces a transformed point $g \cdot x \in X$, satisfying two properties: the identity element does nothing ($e \cdot x = x$), and composing group elements before acting is the same as acting sequentially ($(g_1 \cdot g_2) \cdot x = g_1 \cdot (g_2 \cdot x)$).
 For example, $SO(3)$ acts on 3D space by rotating vectors: $R \cdot \mathbf{v} = R\mathbf{v}$.
 Representations, which we define next, are a special case of group actions where the transformations are linear maps on a vector space.